Full QA checks

 Two QA issues found

-After running Quality Assurance Tools, potential errors are displayed in a popup.
+After running Batch QA, potential errors are displayed in a popup.
 The error type for each section is displayed in red text at the top of the section.
 The tabs at the top of the popup let you view errors of specific error categories (all errors, linguistic errors, and tag errors).

 Linguistic error options

-will accept all segments within the error section, applying all suggested changes to those segments. -
+Accept allwill accept all segments within the error section, applying all suggested changes to those segments. - Accept: Clicking

-button to revert the changes and allow the segments to be edited again -
+Undobutton to revert the changes and allow the segments to be edited again - Ignore: Clicking

 Tag error options

-If you are a project manager, you can turn on Require Quality Assurance Tools for translators, reviewers, or customer reviewers in the Organization settings.
-Enabling this will require running Quality Assurance Tools before being able to mark a document as done.
+If you are a project manager, you can turn on Mandatory Batch QA or Automatic Batch QA for translators, reviewers, or secondary reviewers in Organization settings.
+Enabling this will require running Batch QA before you can mark a document as done.
 This helps to catch errors earlier, saving on overall review time.

 Split view